 The Western Daily Press of November 4th 1919 reported that the Bishop of the Diocese had dedicated the War Memorial Cross erected at the church to the memory of the 71 men who fell during the war.
 A bronze tablet was later to be placed inside the porch.
 The cost of the memorial was about £500 and it had been raised by voluntary subscription.
 The crowded congregation included relatives of the deceased and many servicemen and ex servicemen who had marched from The Plain under Major Algar Howard M.C.
 A service was conducted outside the church and the Last Post sounded by Messrs G and H Phillips.
 We have a separate article listing those people who contributed to the fund and how much they paid.
 Note this list is produced in the form of a PDF file and we apologise for it not being suited to be viewed on smartphones and small screens) Click here to read more

 There is also a brass memorial is the entrance porch listing the names of those killed with brief details of their rank and unit in which they served.
 Another wooden memorial is inside the Church on the left of the main entrance which does not include details of the rank or unit.
 The list of names given below is a composite of the names shown on both boards.
+Click on any of the names displayed in green to read more about the men and their families.
 Those men without details of rank and unit are those whose name is listed on the memorial inside the Church, but was omitted on the list in the Porch.